 Dutch and Peruvian partners learn from each other

-From September 27 to October 18, a working visit took place in Peru as part of the Blue Deal.
-This international program brings together Dutch water authorities and partners worldwide to work on sustainable water management.
-The goal: to exchange knowledge and collaborate to strengthen water security in times of climate change.
+From 27 September to 18 October, there was a working visit in Peru as part of the Blue Deal.
+This international programme brings together Dutch water authorities and partners worldwide to work on sustainable water management.
+The aim: to exchange knowledge and collaborate to strengthen water security in times of climate change.

 From Piura to Lima: water as a challenge and a connecting force